Now presented by the Dakota Hunter, a stunning new photo album with over 400 unique photographs of the PBY.

 If interested, please proceed with the ordering by clicking this link:

 The book’s front cover is depicted above.
-Plane Sailing’s Air Displays Ltd was the owner of this Catalina VR-BPS, which we used during the second Transamerica tour in 1994.
+Plane Sailing’s Air Displays Ltd from Duxford, Cambridge, UK, was the owner of this Catalina VR-BPS, which we used during the second Transamerica tour of the Catalina Odyssey in the summer of 1994.